Fast X-ray Transient Detection with AXIS: application to Magnetar Giant Flares: Introduction

 Extragalactic fast X-ray transients (FXTs) are a diverse class of short-lived, high-energy phenomena characterized by rapid flares in the X-ray band, typically lasting from fractions of a second to a few hours.
 They are detected sporadically and often without clear counterparts at other wavelengths, making their physical origins difficult to pinpoint.
 The transient nature and wide range of timescales suggest multiple underlying populations: some events may be related to prompt gamma-ray burst (GRB) emission, GRB afterglows, tidal disruption events, active galactic nuclei activity, or exotic compact object activity \citep{2017MNRAS.467.4841B,2022A&A...663A.168Q,2023A&A...675A..44Q}.
 Because of their unpredictability and rarity, FXTs remain one of the most intriguing topics in time-domain astrophysics, highlighting the importance of wide-field monitoring instruments and coordinated multiwavelength follow-up.

 Among the possible engines powering fast X-ray transients (FXTs) are magnetars.
-These are the most highly magnetized neutron stars, with surface magnetic fields exceeding $10^{14}$ Gauss \citep{kouveliotou1998x,kouveliotou1998discovery}.
+These are the most highly magnetized neutron stars, with surface magnetic fields inferred to exceed $10^{14}$ Gauss from timing measurements \citep{kouveliotou1998x,kouveliotou1998discovery}, consistent with theoretical expectations \citep{1995MNRAS.275..255T} and subsequent observational evidence across the X-ray and gamma-ray bands \citep[see][and references therein]{2015SSRv..191..315M}.
 Recent observational results and analysis suggest magnetar activity likely comprise at least some fraction of already-detected FXTs \citep[e.g.,][]{2025MNRAS.537..931D} or whose activity may be detectable as FXTs in the local universe \citep[e.g.,][]{2025ApJ...989...63H,2025NatAs...9..111P}.

 Magnetars in our Galaxy typically reside in a quiescent state.
 From time to time they exhibit short-duration bursts (lasting milliseconds to seconds) and occasionally burst storms---a series of bursts occurring over minutes to days.
-These episodes often accompany a longer-lived outburst phase of higher persistent emission, which can last weeks to months \citep[see][for a recent review of magnetars transient activity]{2024FrASS..1188953N}.
+These episodes often accompany a longer-lived outburst phase of higher persistent emission, which can last weeks to months \citep[see][for a recent review of magnetars' transient activity]{2024FrASS..1188953N}.